LEAN-96/Decision-Tree/README.md

 ### Dataset
-The dataset used in this project is suitable for classification tasks (e.g., Iris or a similar open-source dataset).
+The dataset used in this classification problem aims to predict **loan repayment status**.
+The two classes are:
+- **Class 0**: Loan was **repaid**.
+- **Class 1**: Loan was **not repaid**.

  The data is preprocessed and split into training and testing sets.
 The notebook walks through the steps of loading the dataset, preparing it for model training, and evaluating the models' performance.

 ### Machine Learning Methods
 The notebook implements:
 - **Decision Trees**: A tree-structured classifier where internal nodes represent features, branches represent decision rules, and leaf nodes represent outcomes.
 - **Random Forests**: An ensemble method that builds multiple decision trees and merges them to obtain a more accurate and stable prediction.

+The goal is to classify whether a loan will be repaid (class 0) or not (class 1), based on various financial features.
+Random Forests were chosen alongside Decision Trees to enhance model performance by leveraging the ensemble method's ability to generalize better.

 ### Notebook Overview
 The notebook contains several sections: